Augusta Bethell

-The Hon.
 Augusta Bethell (3 August 1838 – 20 December 1931) was a British 19th century writer and translator.
 She was the daughter of the Richard Bethell, 1st Baron Westbury.
 She published several children's books during her long career.

 Personal life

 Augusta Bethell was born in Marylebone as the daughter of Richard Bethell, 1st Baron Westbury and his first wife, Ellinor Abraham, daughter of Robert Abraham.
 During Bethell's life, she had the affectionate nickname "Gussie".

 In the 1860s Edward Lear attempted to marry Bethell (he proposed twice), whom he had known as an old friend.
 She was probably the only woman that Lear seriously thought of marrying; she was passing through Nice on her way to Italy and stopped for a couple of days to visit Lear.
 He was quite hesitant to ask her at first due to his disability.
 Bethell's sister discouraged Lear by saying "She's happy enough."
 The biographer of Edward Lear, Peter Levi wrote "I am not really sure why Gussie Bethell refused to marry him."
 However Bethell was 26 years his junior, which he thought has something to do with it.
 He wrote several letters to Bethell.
 After this they decided to just be friends.

 Bethell hated England, wished she were away from England, where the weather was "dull & wretched".
 Bethell made friends with John Gibson and regularly wrote to him.
 She wished she was with him in Rome and all his other Roman friends.

 She firstly married, Henry Charles Adamson Parker (1843–1882) in 1874, secondly Thomas Arthur Nash, barrister (1850–1921) in 1890.
 She survived both of her husbands.

 In 1881 she lived at 58 Regency Square in Brighton, which had 20 bedrooms.
 It has now been transformed into a hotel named "Queensbury Hotel".

 On 20 December 1931 aged 93, Bethell died in Daventry.